-- option 1 continue with current programme - option 2 accelerated programme, managed in-house - option 3 accelerated programme, partly outsourced - option 4 accelerated programme, fully outsourced making these estimates, energy cost increases of 10% had been assumed, but cost rises exceeding this figure were suggested as possible by independent advice.
+- option 1 continue with current programme - option 2 accelerated programme, managed in-house - option 3 accelerated programme, partly outsourced - option 4 accelerated programme, fully outsourced

+He referred Members to the table on page 9/2 making clear that the Council would achieve only a 15% rate of reduction by 2011/12 at current progress.
+In making these estimates, energy cost increases of 10% had been assumed, but cost rises exceeding this figure were suggested as possible by independent advice.
 Reductions in energy costs would relieve pressure on revenue budgets and savings in the Housing Revenue Account would be passed on to residents.
 The main driver for these benefits was the reduction of carbon emissions.